Casimir VI, Duke of Pomerania

-Casimir VI (also known as Casimir IX; 22 March 1557 – 10 May 1605) was a member of the House of Pomerania who ruled as Lutheran Administrator of the Prince-Bishopric of Cammin.
+Casimir VI (also known as Casimir IX; 22 March 1557 – 10 May 1605) was a member of the House of Griffin who ruled as Lutheran Administrator of the Prince-Bishopric of Cammin.

 Life

 Casimir was born in Wolgast.
 He was the tenth child of Duke Philip I of Pomerania-Wolgast and his wife Maria of Saxony.
 Philip I died in 1560; he was survived by five of his sons.
 Apart from Casimir VI, they were John Frederick (born: 1542), Bogislaw XIII (born: 1544), Ernest Louis (born: 1545), Barnim X (born: 1549).
 Initially, the Lord High Stewart Ulrich von Schwerin, acted as regent.
 He was supported by an eleven-member regency council.

 On 25 July 1569, the elder brothers wrote the Treaty of Jasenitz, dividing Pomerania among themselves.
 For Casimir, it was planned that he would later become the Lutheran administrator of the Prince-Bishopric of Cammin.
 In 1574, John Frederick renounced that position, and Casimir took over the diocese, aged just 17 years.
 In 1578, he undertook a Grand Tour to Italy and the Netherlands.

 As Bishop of Cammin Casimir had many disputes with the city of Kolberg, the capital of the prince-bishopric.
 He left the business of government mostly to his advisers, including Joachim Damnitz.
 His areas of interest were fishing, banquet and tours.

 In 1602, Casimir renounced the administration of Cammin Prince-Bishopric and took over the rule in the appanage duchy of Pomerania-Rügenwalde from his older brother Barnim X, who in turn took over the duchy of Pomerania-Stettin after John Frederick had died.
 Later, he added the district of Bütow.
 When Barnim X died in September 1603, it was Casimir's turn to rule Pomerania-Stettin, but he was seriously ill and did not take up government.
 In 1604, he renounced his ascension.

 In May 1605, Casimir was suffering from smallpox and was bedridden for several days.
 He died on 10 May 1605, between 20:00 and 21:00 at his Neuhausen Palace near Rügenwalde.
 On 18 June 1605 his body was brought to Stettin and buried there on 20 June in the Ducal Castle Church.